input-output-hk/cardanodocs.com-archived/_docs/technical/2017-02-16-delegation.md

 group: technical
 visible: true
 ---
-[//]: # (Reviewed at e1d0f9fb37a3f1378341716916f0321fb55698df)
+[//]: # (Reviewed at 997538cf04d16c7be58b70a94729ff7757e77261)

 # Stake Delegation in Cardano SL

 This guide describes implementation details of the stake delegation process.

-As described earlier, stakeholders must be online in order to generate new blocks when they are selected as slot-leaders.
+As described earlier, stakeholders selected as slot-leaders must be online in order to generate new blocks.
-However, such a situation can be unattractive, because of requiring that a majority of elected stakeholders participate in the
-Coin Tossing protocol for refreshing randomness (crucial attribute of the slot-leader election process).
-But if we have a lot of elected stakeholders, such a requiring can introduce a strain on the stakeholders and the network, since it might require broadcasting and storing a large number of commitments and shares.
+However, such a situation can be unattractive, because a majority of elected stakeholders must participate in the Coin Tossing protocol for refreshing randomness (crucial attribute of the slot-leader election process).
+If there are a lot of elected stakeholders, this can put a strain on the stakeholders and the network, since it might require broadcasting and storing a large number of commitments and shares.

 Delegation feature allows stakeholders `S1...Sn` to transfer their "committee participation" to some delegates `D1...Dm`.
 These delegates will represent stakeholders `S1...Sn` in the Coin Tossing protocol.
 In this case the actual number of nodes participating in the Coin Tossing protocol can be much lower, see [paper](/glossary/#paper), page 38.

 ## Schema